 The Best Things to do in Vang Vieng

 The number one thing to do in Vang Vieng is to go tubing down the river.
-It’s no longer the beer and cocktail drenched drunken float that it used to be, but a whole lot safer.
+It’s no longer the beer and cocktail-drenched drunken float that it used to be, but a whole lot safer.
 That said you can still buy beers and cocktails as you float down the river.
 However, tubing in Vang Vieng is just one of the things to do here.
-Many of the best things to do in Vang Vieng relate to the natural beauty – and you’ll find kayaking, motorbiking around the area and even climbing as some of the popular activities in the area.
+Many of the best things to do in Vang Vieng relate to the natural beauty – and you’ll find kayaking, motorbiking around the area, and even climbing as some of the popular activities in the area.

 Go Tubing in Vang Vieng

 It’s the most famous thing to do in Vang Vieng.
 Go tubing on the River Nam Son.
 It’s an easy way to spend a day.
 You can pick up a tube from a lot of places in town, get a tuk-tuk or minivan to Mulberry Farm and then float down.
 Or you can book a caving and tubing combo here for a seriously low price – which includes pick up from your hotel or hostel.
 When you’re ready to stop for a drink, you’ll find the open bars will throw a rope out for you to grab on and haul you in.
-Don’t forget to take a dry bag to keep your dry clothes, money, phone and camera safe.
+Don’t forget to take a dry bag to keep your dry clothes, money, phone, and camera safe.
 All the bars close as the sun sets and there are wardens at the end to ensure you know where you have to get out.

 Go Rock Climbing in Vang Vieng

 A series of rock climbing schools have grown in the area – and it’s easy to hire reputable guides and experts from both European and Lao climbing schools to take you out for a half or full-day.
 If you’re more serious about rock climbing then multi-day options are also available.
 Note that rock climbing might not be possible in the rainy season.
-Check out Adam’s climbing school for one that has a good reputation. or take a basic rock climbing course – you’ll get expert instruction and pay a fraction of the cost what you would at home.
+Check out Adam’s climbing school for one that has a good reputation. or take a basic rock climbing course – you’ll get expert instruction and pay a fraction of the cost that you would at home.

 Go Hiking Around Vang Vieng